fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 59- | F

 ### Submission Policies
-To keep us on schedule, late work will be penalized 1/3 grade for each day late unless due to a medical issue or other extenuating circumstances.
-You should let me know about these ASAP and let me know when you can get caught up.
+To keep us on schedule, late work will be penalized 1/3 grade for each day late UNLESS due to a medical issue or other extenuating circumstances (not uncommon these days!).
+You should let me know about these ASAP and let me know when you plan get caught up. **I'm always happy to be flexible and allow you to submit work late for full credit _as long as you're communicating what's going on_**.

 Do not stress about submitting work a few or minutes or even hours late.
 That's fine.
-But days late is not okay.
-We have to vaguely respect the deadlines to keep from falling behind.
+But unless you've gotten in touch with me, days late is not okay.
+We have to vaguely respect the deadlines to keep from falling hopelessly behind.

 ### Feedback
-Because your assignments are scored via a rubric on Learn, they provide some feedback about areas where you could improve.
-I try to provide some comments as well, but I'm not able to do this thoroughly for everyone each week.
+Because your assignments are scored via a rubric on Learn, the rubrics provide some feedback about areas where you could improve.
+I try to provide some comments as well, but I'm not able to do this thoroughly for everyone for each assignment.
 That said, if you want more feedback on any assignment, please ask via email and I will be happy to provide it!

 More generally, please please please email me at any time to learn how I think you're doing in the class and how it can be improved (if at all).
 This can be via email or Zoom (in addition to student hours on Wednesday afternoons).